BryanZZhou/EnglishLearning/TOEFL_Writing_Independent.md

    3. 结尾：
    ***All in all, from what has been discussed above, it is safe to reach the conclusion that*** it is easier for people to promote their health than previously.
    4. 中间段第一段
-      1. 试写：Firstly, fast technological advance make it possible for people to prevent serious diseases and receive better treatment than(***compared with***) decades ago.
+      1. 试写：Firstly, fast technological advance makes it possible for people to prevent serious diseases and receive better treatment than(***compared with***) decades ago.
 To be more specific, nowadays vitamin pills and other health maintaining products are perfectly available to the vast majority, while people weren’t able to get these products a few generations ago.
 Some people even died because of the lack of certain minerals and nutrients, which are abundant in these commodities.
 Also, cutting-edge technology has found out methods to treat various diseases that were fatal before, such as cardiovascular diseases.
 However, some operations were impossible previously, and a great number of people died in desperation.
 Moreover, the great speed of vehicles enables patients to be treated timely.
 This point is best illustrated by the case of my family.
 When my grandfather worked in the factory decades ago, his finger was cut off by the machine he operated, when he was sent to the hospital by a tricycle, it was already too late to conducted the operation and he lost his finger forever.
 And last year my uncle, a watch repairer was accidentally entailed in a violent incident, his hand was severed by the criminal.
 Thanks to the speed of the ambulance, his hand was attached back.
 He can continue to repair complex watches just like before. ***Hence/thus/therefore***, it’s ***crystal/utterly/abundantly*** clear that technology plays an important role in helping people stay healthy./***It reinforces my point that***
       2. 老师补充：In the past,... be confronted with diseases --- outdated knowledge ---wrong therapy ---poor health; however, more precise --- more effective --- health
    5. Secondly, government also contributes more and more to improving peoples’ fitness.
 To be more specific, municipal governments have done a lot to publicize knowledge on healthy lifestyles, such as holding lectures in community centers and offering free compulsory class which offers great opportunities for students to learn about how to eat better and lead a healthy lifestyle.
 However, people in the past didn’t have access to such lectures or classes.
 Governments use there fiscal revenue to cover the expense of health insurance for citizens, so many treatments which were too expensive for poverty-stricken people are now affordable.
 Thus, it is reasonable to conclude that government benefits are instrumental to improving people’s health conditions.
    Thirdly, conceptual change also plays an important role in enhancing peoples physical conditions.
 People in China used to eat meals that were made for a long time, even when they had gone bad.
 Those rotten food wreak havoc on their health conditions, and many poor people at that time suffer from diseases concerning their digestive system.
 But in modern times young people insist on throwing away expired food, and talk elderly people into doing it.
 According to a research conducted by Renming University of China, the possibility of diseases connect to rotten food has gone down for 47.29 percent in the past 60 years.
 Therefore, it reinforces my point that conceptual change contributes to the improvement of the public’s health.